agnos-cloud/proteus-graphql-api/README.md

 - Create `.env` in the root directory.
 See the `.env.example` file for names of environment variables.
   - Reach out to a project member for values of environment variables.
 - Install dependencies by running `yarn`.
   - Ideally, you should be running Node version 19.
+However, for the successful installation of `next-auth` you need version 12, 14, or 16.
 - Start the server by running `yarn dev`.
+  - This starts the frontend server at port 4000 by default.

 ## Resources